 Rod Tube/Sock: Yes/Yes

-I had high hopes even before receiving my 4-weight tester.
+I had high hopes even before receiving my 4-weight rod.
 Why?
-I previously tested (and still own) a 6-weight IMX-PRO that I absolutely love.
-In fact, it is probably my favorite fly rod at the moment.
-I know it's a totally different animal compared to what I'm reviewing here, but it definitely gave me a positive first impression of the IMX-PRO series.
-Anyway, if you'd like to also see that review, it can be viewed here.
+I previously tested (and still own) a 6-weight IMX-PRO that I love.
+While it's a totally different animal from what I'm reviewing here, it gave me a positive first impression of the IMX-PRO series.

-Getting back on topic, this diminutive rod shares most of the same classy, simplistic visuals as the standard models.
+This diminutive rod shares most of the same classy, simplistic visuals as the standard models.
 The blank is a dark-olive color that shows off nicely in the sunlight, and there's a touch of mint green trim surrounding the logo area.
-Speaking of the blank, it also makes use of the same Conduit Core Technology other IMX-PRO models use.
+Speaking of the blank, it also uses the same Conduit Core Technology found in other IMX-PRO models.
 G. Loomis explains more here:

 "While traditionally with fly rod design, as the blank diameter increases so does the total amount of material used.
 “But with Conduit Core Technology, we can still ensure strength and durability in the bottom half of the rod by replacing excess wraps of graphite with our proprietary material,” said G. Loomis’ Red Kulper.
 “We’re able to offer fly anglers a rod with similar strength but lighter in weight, better balance, and boosts energy through the blank.
 It’s all about improving efficiency, and most importantly reducing fatigue so you can enjoy your time on the water even more.”

 As far as guides go, there's a single chrome-framed stripping guide complimenting a set of chrome single-foot snake guides.
 All wraps match the blank color nicely, and there are no alignment dots at the ferrules.